mindspore-ai/docs/lite/lite_en.md

                 <span style="color:#1a1c33;">Convert to MindSpore Lite Model</span>
             </div>
             <div style="font-size:0.9rem; color:#333">
             MindSpore Lite provides a tool for offline model conversion.
 It supports conversion of multiple types of models.
-The converted models can be used for inference.MindSpore Lite.
+The converted models can be used for inference.
             </div>
         </div>
     </a>